elifesciences-publications/anisotropy/README.md

 where two particles came closer than 2 μm to each other.
 This is achieved by calling the function `RemoveAmbigiousTracks.m`.
 At the end of this step, the directory `QC_data` should contain a single MAT file for each frame rate, e.g. `U2OS_C32_Halo-hCTCF_74Hz_pooled_QC_CD2.mat`.

+#### Step 3 - Classify all trajectories using a Hidden-Markov Model (HMM)
+We use `Batch_vbSPT_classify.m` to classify trajectory segments into *BOUND* and *FREE* segments. `Batch_vbSPT_classify.m` first removes gaps from all the trajectories and then calls vbSPT.
+We implemented a 2-state Hidden Markov Model (HMM) through vbSPT, which uses a Bayesian approach to infer the most likely state for each displacement in a trajectory (“bound” or “free”) based on displacement lengths and trajectory history.
+This is important, because the apparent movement of bound molecules is dominated by localization errors.
+Thus, we want to exclude bound/immobile molecules from the analysis since we are interested in understanding the nuclear search mechanism, which only applies to diffusing/free molecules and also because bound/immobile molecules will artefactual appear anisotropic due to localization errors around a relatively fixed position.
+Thus, by using a 2-state HMM we can filter out the bound population and restrict our subsequent analysis to the free population (the number of states is controlled by the variable `maxHidden`. `Batch_vbSPT_classify.m` will automatically run on all SPT datasets in the directory `input_path`, reformat data to remove gaps and save the reformatted data to `path_reformatted` and finally save the classified data to `path_classified`.
+The final classified SPT data contains 4 variables:
+•	`CellTracks`, a cell array where each element is a trajectory and is a Nx2 matrix with the XY coordinates for each of the N frames.
+•	`CellTrackViterbiClass` is a cell array where each element is a N-1 column vector corresponding to the relevant trajectory in `CellTracks`.
+In other words, `CellTrackViterbiClass` classifies each displacement and thus is one length shorter than the number of localizations in `CellTracks`. `1` corresponds to *BOUND* and `2` corresponds to *FREE*.
+E.g. if a trajectory had 5 localizations, `CellTrackViterbiClass` will have length 4.
+•	`vbSPT_metadata`, a structure array object containing the most relevant vbSPT metadata such as the inferred diffusion constants, subpopulation sizes and transition matrix.
+•	`LagTime`, the time between frames in units of seconds.
+`Batch_vbSPT_classify.m` calls two dependent functions: `InferFrameRateFromName.m`, which infers the frame rate from the filename and `EditRunInputFile_for_batch.m` which edits the file `vbSPT_RunInputFileBatch.m` to automatically feed the relevant information to vbSPT.
+In summary, at the end of this step the trajectories have been classified to allow subsequent analysis to focus exclusively on the free/diffusing population.

+#### Issues
+This code was tested with Matlab 2014b on a Mac and comes with vbSPT v1.1.2.
+Newer versions of Matlab (2015 and newer) may need to use vbSPT v.1.1.4 instead.

 ## Author
 The code was written by and is maintained by Anders Sejr Hansen: